 In general, these lawsuits claim Merck is liable for “concealment of risks associated with Fosamax,” “gross exaggeration of the purported fracture reduction benefits conferred by the drugs,” and “overpromotion of the drugs for non-approved, or ‘off-label,’ indications.”

 U.S. District Judge Joel A. Pisano, now retired, presided over these cases.
-In 2014, he sided with Merck and dismissed cases with injuries that occurred prior to September 14, 2010.
+In 2014, he sided with Merck and dismissed about 650 cases with injuries that occurred prior to September 14, 2010.
 In order to get the dismissal, Merck argued that the FDA would have rejected its label change for femur fractures.
 According to Pisano, plaintiffs failed to show why their injury claims should not be dismissed on these grounds.

 Legal documents in Bernadette Glynn’s trial in 2013 claim Merck knew about the risk of Fosamax femur fractures as far back as 1990.
 Merck consultants told the company that the drug could interfere with the bone’s natural healing process and create micro fractures, Glynn’s attorney said at trial.
 These micro fractures could lead to spontaneous fractures of the femur.

 Lawsuits in this MDL claim Merck didn’t warn patients that Fosamax could cause femur fractures.
 The date Merck actually warned of femur fractures is important in this litigation.
 The process to add a warning did not start until 2008 at the request of the FDA, according to plaintiffs.

 In June 2008, the FDA contacted Merck and other manufacturers of bisphosphonate drugs and requested studies they conducted on atypical fractures caused by bisphosphonate use, according to Merck’s statements in court documents.
 In May 2009, Merck proposed a label change to the FDA for “low energy femoral shaft and subtrochanteric fractures.”